-As the first project team at Cornell University to explore completely electric vehicles, and one of the teams affiliated with the School of Electrical and Computer Engineering, Resistance Racing gives students of all majors and ages an opportunity to apply knowledge from classes to modern issues in engineering such as sustainable design and electric mobility.
+As the first project team at Cornell University to explore completely electric vehicles, and one of the teams affiliated with the School of Electrical and Computer Engineering, Cornell Electric Vehicles gives students of all majors and ages an opportunity to apply knowledge from classes to modern issues in engineering such as sustainable design and electric mobility.

 Our unique projects incorporate and integrate analog and power systems; digital and microcontroller design; mechanical design; and chemical design.
 Experience in all of these disciplines is highly relevant to the growing fields of power storage, electric drives, and energy management.
 In past years, we designed and built an all electric motorcycle.